morarupasukaru/devdocs/frontend/Angular.md

   [@Component.providers](https://angular.io/guide/hierarchical-dependency-injection#component-level-injectors)
 * [hierarchical injector](https://angular.io/guide/hierarchical-dependency-injection) : instance of service provided to
-  a given Module/Component will be provided to childs (means that several instance of a service could exists in the application; depending on the DI configuration)
+  a given Module/Component will be provided to childs (means that several instance of a service could exist in the application; depending on the DI configuration)
 * a [singleton service](https://angular.io/guide/singleton-services) has to be provided at root level
 * [@Injectable](https://angular.io/api/core/Injectable) decorator is required on the target service to [inject services into services](https://angular.io/guide/dependency-injection#using-services-in-other-services)